Transition to the Responsive User Interface

 Description and Usage:

 For users allowed to maintain some elements of their account.
 Portals that don’t allow users to change any of their own account information or for portals with SSO- or feed-managed user data, should consider hiding this option.
-Portal administrators still use the administrative user maintenance features.
+Portal administrators can still use the administrative user maintenance features.

 Classic UI Equivalent: